alekLukanen/go-templ-htmx-example-app/README.md

 # Go/Templ/HTMX Example App

 You will need to install the sqlc, templ and tailwindcss command line tools to use this repository.
+The project defines a simple template, with a single user db table, basic homepage, login and signup pages, and a basic app page only accessible after the user has logged in.
+Auth is handled by using a cookie containing the users JWT token.
+Auth refreshing is also handled when the user is on the app page.

 ### Helpful Links